 The views of a sunset where all the sky turns red are beautiful.
-But, what is the reason for which the sky changes in colour at the sunset?
+But, what is the reason why the sky changes in colour at the sunset?
 To understand better the concepts that I will explain in this article, I leave here the article in which I talk about why the sky is blue:

 The colours of light